seajoshc/p4adotnet/docs/recipes/fluffy-cookie-cake.md

 - 1 cup milk
 - 2 cups dark chocolate chips

+(feeling funky? swap out some of the choc chips for white chocolate chips!)

 ## Instructions:

-1. Preheat your oven to 350°F (175°C).
-Grease a 9x13 inch rectangular sheet cake pan.
+1. Preheat your oven to 350°F. Grease a 9x13 inch rectangular sheet cake pan.

 2. In a medium bowl, whisk together the flour, baking soda, baking powder, and salt.
 Set aside.